 Please note: Anatomy and Physiology requirements can also be met with a combined two-semester course (6-10 credits) in Anatomy & Physiology I & II.
 This requirement cannot be satisfied with a single neuroanatomy course, histology, or animal/mammalian anatomy.

-3- to 5-credit course in microbiology:
+3- to 5-credit course in microbiology, lab credits not included:

 A microbiology course that provides the student with foundation needed for professional studies.
 Topics covered should include microbial morphology and physiology, bacterial metabolism, microbial genetics, and the classification of the microorganisms (bacterial, viral, fungal, and parasitic).
 A laboratory component is not required.

 This requirement cannot be satisfied by a single course in bacteriology.